alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-210/day-210-1-egw.md

 ---
-title: EGW Reading
+title: David and Goliath PP 643-645c
-subtitle: David and Goliath PP 643-645c
+subtitle: EGW Reading
 ---

-Chapter 63—David and Goliath
+### Chapter 63—David and Goliath

 This chapter is based on 1 Samuel 16:14-23; 17.